 – Third-party motorbike insurance in case you have a Vietnamese motorbike driving license;

 – All food (Vietnamese food, Western food costs extra);

 – All entrance fees, permits, tickets, boat trips, ferries, bamboo rafts, etc;

-– Offroad Vietnam provides support.
+– Offroad Vietnam provides premium assistance (1).
 We are with you along the way;

 – Personal expenses, personal medical insurance;

 – Drinks other than tea and local rice wine;